payloadcms/payload/packages/plugin-stripe/README.md

 > NOTE: If you wish to enable a _two-way_ sync, be sure to setup [`webhooks`](#webhooks) and pass the `stripeWebhooksEndpointSecret` through your config.

 > NOTE: Due to limitations in the Stripe API, this currently only works with top-level fields.
-This is because Stripe manages data objects separately, so a webhook originating from a customer's subscription include all customer data.
-Inversely, you cannot update a customer's subscription by updating the customer.
-In the future, we can build a pattern around this.
+This is because every Stripe object is a separate entity, making it difficult to abstract into a simple reusable library.
+In the future, we may find a pattern around this.
 But for now, cases like that will need to be hard-coded.
 See the [demo](./demo) for an example of this.

 ```js
 import { buildConfig } from 'payload/config';